nishant-08/vlsi_cad_project_ec440/README.md

    <node_number> <x_coordinate> <y_coordinate> <gate_size/0(input)/-1(output)>

+5) routing.py

+   Reads the file ‘layout.txt’, ‘connections.txt’, and ‘netlist.isc’ to perform
+   routing.
+It uses two matrices to assist in the routing process, i.e. connection matrix and hvcn (horizontal-vertical-cross-none) matrix.
+The connection matrix is used to mark the  grid blocks with the nodes they belong to. hvcn matrix is used to avoid wrong overappings in the interconnections.

 Run the following commands in the terminal:

 ` $ python3 netlist_parser.py` or ` $ python3.8 netlist_parser.py`